szunami/blog-1/2018-03-01-unless-until.html.md

     The negative words may lead casual readers to form improper assumptions about control flow, inducing confusion or stutter when reading in more depth

-- Patterns *cannot* have interior bindings
+- Patterns *cannot* have interior bindings.

     When an `unless let` or `until let` pattern matches, the branch governed by it is **not** taken.
-As such, any bindings in the pattern would only be accessible in blocks where they values to which they refer are *not alive*.
+As such, any bindings in the pattern would only be accessible in blocks where they values to which they refer are **not** alive.

     As such, the following is invalid: